angelospes/angelospes/README.md

 - 👋 Hi, I’m Ângelo Pes
-- 👀 I’m interested in tecnology and law.
+- 👀 I’m interested in technology and law.
 - 📫 How to reach me by email

 <!---